Aradhya6394/MessMate/README.md

 ---

-# 📜 License
+# 📄 License

 This project is licensed under the MIT License.

 ---

-# ⭐ Show Your Support
+# ⭐ Support

-If you like this project,
+If you found this project useful,

-⭐ Star this repository
+⭐ Star the repository

-🍴 Fork it
+🍴 Fork the project

-💡 Contribute to it
+💡 Share your feedback

 Thank you for visiting **MessMate** ❤️